PaschalisSk/bus-routes-from-taxi-data/README.md

 # Creating bus routes using taxi data

 The project was created as part of the Social and Technological Networks class during my AI MSc in the University of Edinburgh (2018/19).
+It was awarded a grade of 90/100 (A1).
+Further information can be found in the report file.

 The scripts were run in the following order: